 “We built [Your Product’s Name].
 It comes with [Feature 1] that lets you [Benefit 1].
 It also has [Feature 2], which offers [Benefit 2].

 It’s already helped [Customer 1] achieve [impressive results here].”

 - Close the call: Conclude with a request that they sign up for your product, schedule a demo, or book another call.

 “It seems like [Your Add-on Product] may add a lot of value for [Their Business].
 Do you want to try [Your Product]?
 If you’re short on time right now, we can set up a demo for later this week.
 When’s a good time?”

 4. Level up Your Cross-Selling Training

-Cross-selling to existing customers is an entirely different ball game than outbound sales.
+Cross-selling to existing customers presents unique challenges that require a distinct skill set, setting it apart from outbound sales.
+Elevating these skills can be achieved through targeted outbound sales tools and comprehensive sales training activities.
 Here are several sales training activities that can help develop these skills:

 Role Reversal Scenarios